For the love of all blue-footed booby birds that have trekked where none have trekked before, I still have not found the town of REDACTED .

-Years ago, I told my old roommate, Rorfu, that no matter where our branching paths would lead in life, I would make it a point to get back in touch with her after acquiring my dream van.
-Though she went on to become a nurse and I went on to become a private investigator for quite some time, Rorfu was always one of the few people around me who never scoffed at my true ambition.
+Years ago, I told Rorfu that I would make it a point to get back in touch with her after acquiring my dream van.
+It’s incredibly important that I do; she was always one of the only people around me who never scoffed at my true ambition.

-It’s bizarre how the world is trying to tell me that this town doesn’t exist.
+It’s bizarre how the larger world is trying to tell me that this place doesn’t exist, however.

-It’s not just being unable to reach REDACTED that has me questioning everything, either.
 The devil is in the details.
-No matter how ridiculous it all surely sounds, all I type here is the truth, as I perceive it.
-What would I have to hide writing in this rather unknown personal blog, anyhow?
+It’s not just being unable to reach REDACTED that has me questioning everything.
+Though what I’m about to delve into may be hard to believe, everything I share is the truth, and as I perceive it.
+What would I have to gain by lying on a personal blog, anyhow?

 …it simply won’t happen.

-The effort to say the name can’t be seen, either; mouths become smudged like thumbed clay or motion-blurred stills in the one to two seconds it takes to finish the phrase, and though this is thankfully more of an optical illusion than anything, to try and say the name myself leaves my tongue feeling as if I just tasted something freezer-burnt: sandy and cold.
+The effort to say the name can’t be seen, either; mouths become smudged like thumbed clay or motion-blurred stills in the one to two seconds it takes to finish the phrase, and though this is thankfully more of an optical illusion than anything, to try and say the name myself leaves my tongue feeling strange.
+It’s as if I just tasted something freezer-burnt with how sandy and cold it becomes.
 Then, the nerves in my face feel like popping candies, or similar to how they would in a limb shaking off sleep.

 It’s absurd.
 The aftertaste of this sensation lingers for hours, too.
 (Edit: The name isn’t appearing when I post, either.
 Just a blank space in the V̸̤͔̪̙̭̪͕̺͇̜̘̠̙̤̩͈͓̮̠̟̟́̋́͑͛̌̒̕͝͝o̸̡̨̙̱̥̯̠̘͖̗̩̩̯̤̹͉͖͓̜̟̒̄̾̿̇̈́̿̒̈́̄͝͠ͅi̸̢̛̤̜̟̮̗̯̣͓̱̙̳̯̪̳͍̙̹̱̰̬̼̻͖̼͉̣̲̬̅̽̾̓̿̓̕͘͘͜͝d̵̛̛̛̻̍́̓̏̒͋́̅̏͑̌̐̂͘.
 Lovely.)